-For the bonus, budgets are set aside annually for the individual segments.
-The bonus budgets of the sales divisions are determined on the basis of the performance of the segments over the last financial year.
-The bonus budgets for the Chief Operating Officer (COO) and Group Corporate Centre (GCC) segments are based on the average of the sales segments (without taking into account positive and negative non-recurring effects), and therefore are based on the success of HVB Group.
+For the bonus, budgets are set aside annually for the individual divisions.
+The bonus budgets of the sales divisions are determined on the basis of the performance of the divisions over the last financial year.
+The bonus budgets for the Chief Operating Officer (COO) and Group Corporate Centre (GCC) areas are based on the average of the sales divisions (without taking into account positive and negative non-recurring effects), and therefore are based on the success of HVB Group.